robgf/AMAPPS/README.md

 Read Me for AMAPPS data management
 ========================================================
 Written by: Kaycee Coleman
 Creadted: Nov.
 2015

-*All documentation is housed in M:/seabird_database folder and for now all working code is in the SeaDuck/NewCodeFromJeff_20150720 folder*
+All documentation is housed in M:/seabird_database folder and for now all working code is in the SeaDuck/NewCodeFromJeff_20150720 folder.
+This repository and QA/QC scripts are a work in progress, not a finished product

-*This repository and QA/QC scripts are a work in progress, not a finished product*
+*The majority of this README was written off of the old scripts and needs to be altered for the new scripts*

 1) Understanding the data
 --------------------------------------------------------